mouadziani/laravel-mercanet/README.md

 ```

 ## Configuration
-First, you need to change the following credentials located in the ```app/config/mercanet.php``` file, with your own credentials given from your account mercanet.
+First, you need to change the following credentials located in the ```app/config/mercanet.php``` file, with your own credentials given from your mercanet account.

 ```php
 return [